Parents Page FAQs

 For Primary and Junior Secondary students, the Common Grade Scale on the ARC website explains the grades that are awarded by teachers.

-For School Certificate students, teachers use subject-specific Course Performance Descriptors when assigning grades.
+For RoSA students, teachers use subject-specific Course Performance Descriptors when assigning grades.

 For HSC students, Course and Performance Band Descriptors have been developed to illustrate the standards established in each course.